microsoft/FLAML/website/docs/Use-Cases/Tune-User-Defined-Function.md

 ### Trial Scheduling

 Related arguments:
-- `scheduler`: A scheduler for executing the experiment.
+- `scheduler`: A scheduler for executing the trials.
 - `resource_attr`: A string to specify the resource dimension used by the scheduler.
 - `min_resource`: A float of the minimal resource to use for the resource_attr.
 - `max_resource`: A float of the maximal resource to use for the resource_attr.